 This course considers the origin and convening of the Westminster Assembly.
 Students analyze the theology of the Assembly through a study of the Westminster Standards.

-Required for ARP MDiv students.
-Recommended for PCA and EPC MDiv students; open to others.
+Recommended for ARP, PCA, and EPC MDiv students; open to others.
 Three hours.

 ST 728 Eastern Orthodoxy